 To summarize, in Japanese “asexual” means having no romantic nor sexual desire.
 In English, we’d call that aromantic asexual.
 In Japanese “nonsexual” means having romantic desire and no sexual desire.
 In English, we could call that alloromantic asexual.
 “Asexual” can also be used as an umbrella term for asexual, nonsexual, and their spectrums (as it will often be used in this post).
 However, that’s not to say split attraction and English terminology in general aren’t used in Japan.
 There is crossover through cultural exchange and Japanese people will use the terms most useful to themselves or the situation.

-There are more loanwords from English used in Japanese, too.
+We have more loanwords from English to cover.
 They seem to be in less use than the others we’ve covered, but they’re important nonetheless.
 These concepts aren’t exclusive to English-speaking Westerners.

 Asexual, nonsexual, aromantic, etc. fall under the Japanese meaning of “sexual minority,” which overlaps with and may be used interchangeably with terms such as LGBT or queer.
 It can be said as “seiteki shousuusha” (性的少数者) or the loanword “sekusharu mainoritii” (セクシャル・マイノリティ), often shortened to “sekumai” (セクマイ).
-It’s an umbrella term for people in a minority related to sexuality, sex, or gender.
+It covers people in a minority related to sexuality, sex, or gender as an umbrella term.

 A queerplatonic relationship (クィアプラトニック関係, クィアプラトニックな関係) is an intimate and committed platonic relationship between people.
 They’re not exclusive to asexual or aromantic people; anyone may have a queerplatonic relationship and partner.
 In Japanese, “queerplatonic” may be said with “na” (な) attached to the end before “kankei” (relationship) because loanwords are usually na-adjectives.

 As you know by now, Japanese distinguishes romantic and sexual desire differently from English.
-However, the loanword allosexual (アルロセクシャル) appears in some Japanese glossaries.
+However, the loanword allosexual (アルロセクシャル) appears in some Japanese sexuality glossaries.
 In English, allosexual means not asexual.
-In Japanese, because of the different terminology, it means not asexual nor nonsexual.
-In either language, it’s a descriptive term used as an alternative to sexualizing people by calling them simply “sexual.”
+In Japanese, it means not asexual nor nonsexual.
+In either language, it describes people without calling them simply “sexual.”

 Grey-asexual (グレイアセクシャル) means sexuality in gray area between asexual and allosexual.
 Presumably in Japanese this could mean gray area between asexual, nonsexual, aromantic, and more.
 Demisexual (デミセクシャル) means sexual desire when only emotional bond to another person is formed.
 Grey-A and demi can be used in tandem with identities like gay, bi, and more as well.

-“Seikeno” (性嫌悪), meaning sexual aversion, is the Japanese equivalent to the term “sex repulsed” used in English.
-Being sex averse means being repulsed by engaging in sexual intercourse yourself, and/or sexual intercourse in general.
-This word in Japanese as well as English is used by asexual an nonsexual people to describe their relationship to sex, but it’s not an experience exclusive to them.
+“Seikeno” (性嫌悪), meaning sexual aversion, is the Japanese equivalent to the English term “sex repulsed.”
+Being sex averse means being repulsed by engaging in sexual intercourse, and/or sexual intercourse in general.
+Asexual people use these words in Japanese and English to describe their relationships to sex, but it’s not an experience exclusive to them.
 Anyone can be sex repulsed.

-The Japanese word for asexual reproduction is “musei seishoku” (無性生殖) which contains “musei” meaning “no sex” the same as “museiai.”
+The Japanese word for asexual reproduction is “musei seishoku” (無性生殖), which contains “musei” meaning “no sex” the same as in “museiai.”
 Just like in English, asexuality sounds similar to asexual reproduction, but they are different things.
 Asexual reproduction means reproduction from and by a single organism.
 That’s all.

-A more complicated distinction is with “herbivore men” (草食系男子).
-It’s a buzzword from the last decade for Japanese men who are not in pursuit of romantic relationships, marriage, manliness, and/or sexual gratification depending on the definition.
+A more complicated distinction comes with “herbivore men” (草食系男子), a buzzword from the last decade for Japanese men who are not in pursuit of romantic relationships, marriage, manliness, and/or sexual gratification depending on the definition.
 There’s a lot to unpack here about how apparently sexuality defines manliness, how people feel the need to comment on when men act outside social norms… but that’s outside the scope of this article.

-Personally I find the real social phenomenon worth noting is not so much that there is a new trend in how men behave, but that “herbivore men” have been so sensationalized.
-It’s a broad and vague term, which allows people to apply it to anyone they see fit in order to comment on men in modern society.
-There’s also the issue of Western journalism that sensationalizes the issue because it fits the stereotype of desexualized East Asian men.
+Personally we find the sensationalism around “herbivore men” more noteworthy than a supposed new trend in how men behave.
+The vagueness of the term allows people to apply it to anyone they see fit to comment on men in modern society.
+There’s also the issue of Western journalism sensationalizing the issue because it fits the stereotype of desexualized East Asian men.
 If you’ve been around online English asexual communities long enough, you may have seen these articles shared with the claim that the prominence of herbivore men means Japan accepts asexuality.
-However, being an herbivore isn’t accepted by society because it doesn’t fulfill gender roles or heteronormativity, so it doesn’t make asexuality any less stigmatized.
-Men deemed or self-described herbivores are not necessarily asexual.
-Asexuality is a personal identity you have to decide for yourself, while men are labeled herbivores by other people for a number of reasons.
+However, society doesn’t accept herbivores because they don’t fulfill gender roles or heteronormativity, so it doesn’t make asexuality any less stigmatized.
+Men deemed or self-described as herbivores are not necessarily asexual.
+Asexuality is a personal identity of sexual orientation you have to decide for yourself, while men are labeled herbivores by other people for a number of reasons.

 Another issue regarding asexuality is in the medical system and psychological community.
-This topic is especially outside our scope, though we do go more in-depth when presenting this panel at conventions, but to be brief for this pop culture-centric blog: diagnoses are not the same as sexual orientations.
-Sexual aversion disorder (性嫌悪障害) and hypoactive sexual desire disorder (性的欲求障害) from discontinued DSM-IV-TR and male hypoactive sexual desire disorder and female sexual interest/arousal disorder from the currently used DSM-5 are not equal to asexuality.
+This topic is especially outside our scope (though we do go more in-depth when presenting this panel at conventions), but to be brief for this pop culture-centric blog: diagnoses are not the same as sexual orientations.
+Sexual aversion disorder (性嫌悪障害) and hypoactive sexual desire disorder (性的欲求障害) from the discontinued DSM-IV-TR are not equal to asexuality, and neither are male hypoactive sexual desire disorder and female sexual interest/arousal disorder from the currently used DSM-V.